niquepolice/L2O-DiffILO/MAX3CUT_README.md

 - The dataset uses all binary variables as required by DiffILO
 - Each generated graph has random edge weights for more diverse problem instances
 - The constraints enforce the binary ILP formulation exactly as specified

+## Troubleshooting

+If you encounter any "storage not resizable" errors during training, it's usually due to inconsistencies in the tensor formats.
+The custom preprocessing script (`preprocess_m3c.py`) helps prevent these issues by ensuring:

+1. All tensors are properly typed (float32 for features, int64/long for indices)
+2. All tensors have contiguous memory layout
+3. Normalization is done safely without division by zero
+4. Tensor shapes are consistent across the dataset